 A survey of the basic concepts of how people communicate effectively across cultural boundaries, with special attention given to the complex nature culture plays in communication.
 COMM-4633 fosters in students an understanding and appreciation of their own culture and cultural patterns of communication and those of other cultures.
 Same as ENGL-4633, MISS-4633, and SOCI-4633.
-This course is normally offered every semester.
+This course is normally offered every semester (including summers in Vienna).